 You may be able to use the standard mileage rate to figure the deductible costs of operating your car for business purposes.
-For 2005, the standard mileage rate for the cost of operating your car for business use is:
+For 2009, the standard mileage rate for the cost of operating your car for business use is 55 cents per mile.